High-schooler and her mother hacked school records to steal homecoming queen election, police say

 Carroll’s daughter was expelled from Tate High School, according to arrest documents.
 She was taken to Escambia Regional Juvenile Detention Center on Monday.

 Carroll was suspended from her job, the Pensacola News Journal reported.
-She was booked at Escambia County Jail on Monday and released after posting $6,000 bond, according to jail records.
+She was booked at Escambia County Jail on Monday and released after posting a $6,000 bond, according to jail records.
 FDLE and jail records did not indicate when Carrol or her daughter will appear in court.